open-feature/spec/specification/sections/03-evaluation-context.md

 > The API **MUST** have a mechanism to manage `evaluation context` for an associated `domain`.

-In the static-context paradigm, it must be possible to create and remove provider-specific context.
+In the static-context paradigm, it's possible to create and remove provider-specific context.
 See [setting a provider](./01-flag-evaluation.md#setting-a-provider), [domain](../glossary.md#domain) for details.

 #### Requirement 3.2.3